gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/finance/sponsorship.md

 ### For end-users

-The GNU ARM Eclipse end-users are generally software developers; for them the license means two things:
+The GNU MCU Eclipse end-users are generally software developers; for them the license means two things:

 * it guarantees they can use the plug-ins for free, to develop any type of applications they want, private or commercial, without any limitations;
 * the plug-ins are provided on an _as is_ basis, without warrantees or conditions of any kind.

 ### For Commercial Contributors

-_Commercial Contributors_ are subsequent for-profit contributors who include the GNU ARM Eclipse plug-ins in their derivative work, generally development environments/tools, and provide them to third parties (either for-profit or for-free).
+_Commercial Contributors_ are subsequent for-profit contributors who include the GNU MCU Eclipse plug-ins in their derivative work, generally development environments/tools, and provide them to third parties (either for-profit or for-free).

 #### Binary files